biglogic/docker-nginx/README.md

-# Docker Containers to run ELK with ElastAlert
+# Docker Containers to run nginx proxy

-This will setup ELK cluster and ElastAlert
+This will setup nginx cluster

 ## Features